-At its monthly and annual meetings, the SJWC along with the GCWD will track new and existing programs and the expansion of those programs to business and industry.
-The SJWC and GCWDB will provide a forum for each LWDB to share examples of service expansion or new programmatic development that can be implemented region-wide.
+At its monthly and annual meetings, the SJWC will track new and existing programs and the expansion of those programs to business and industry.
+The SJWC will provide a forum for each LWDB to share examples of service expansion or new programmatic development that can be implemented region-wide.

-In addition, the SJWC will invite participation in its monthly and annual meetings by employers, other WDBs in the State, the SETC, GSETA, and educational and economic development partners to offer ideas, present best practices, and discuss program expansion that can be models for implementation in the region.
+In addition, the SJWC will invite participation in its monthly and annual meetings by employers, other WDBs in the State, the SETC, educational and economic development partners to offer ideas, present best practices, and discuss program expansion that can be models for implementation in the region.